mikekoscinski/pokedex/readme.md

 This application uses the in-game statistics from Pokemon Emerald version.

+## Technologies

+This application uses:

+- Node.js/Express on the server

+- React.js (with hooks) on the client

+- PostgreSQL for data persistence

+- Bcrypt for password hashing

+- JSON Web Tokens for user authentication

+- Node.js/Axios/Cheerio.js web scraper to obtain the Pokemon statistics.
+Cheerio was used for DOM navigation

 ## Installation

-Sign up for a new account at https://pokedex.club today.
+Sign up for a new account today at https://pokedex.club.

 ## Usage